deep-diver/ml-deployment-k8s-tfserving/README.md

 *By: [Chansung Park](https://github.com/deep-diver) and [Sayak Paul](https://github.com/sayakpaul)*

 This project shows how to serve a TensorFlow image classification model as RESTful and **gRPC** based services with **TFServing**, Docker, and Kubernetes.
-The idea is to first create a custom TFServing docker image with a TensorFlow model, and then deploy it on a k8s cluster running on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine). **_We are particularly intersted** in deploying **TFServing via gRPC on GKE** by using **[GitHub Actions](https://github.com/features/actions)** to automate all the procedures when a new TensorFlow model is released._**
+The idea is to first create a custom TFServing docker image with a TensorFlow model, and then deploy it on a k8s cluster running on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).
+We are particularly interested in deploying the model as **a gRPC endpoint with TF Serving on a k8s cluster using GKE** and also with [GitHub Actions](https://github.com/features/actions) to automate all the procedures when a new TensorFlow model is released.

 👋 **NOTE**
 - Even though this project uses an image classification its structure and techniques can be used to serve other models as well.